-Our algorithm offers the speedup factor of 2.76 (Table 2) for a 1024 bits key which is used in the SSL handshake protocol frequently.
-Typically, b is equal to 6 for optimal performance when $60 < \lambda < 80$ approximately (Table 1).
-Obviously, our scheme not only achieves a better speedup factor, but overcomes these disadvantages of the previous schemes.
+Our algorithm offers a speedup factor of 2.76 (Table 2) for a 1024-bit key, which is used in the SSL handshake protocol frequently.
+Typically, b is equal to 6 for optimal performance when $60 < \lambda < 80$ , approximately (Table 1).
+Obviously, our scheme not only achieves a better speedup factor, but also overcomes these disadvantages of the previous schemes.
 All the methods are backward compatible with standard RSA.
-Also, all speedup methods discussed are based on 1024-bit RSA and is relative to the cost of performing plain RSA decryptions.
+Also, all speedup methods discussed are based on 1024-bit RSA and are relative to the cost of performing plain RSA decryptions.